inkVerb/Vubuntu-info/README.md

 Vubuntu Desktop is installed via the "inkVerb/vrk" repo.
 This repo is a placeholder for information and *the future...*

+inkVerb and Canonical are NOT associated, but Canonical is awesome anyway.

 ### About Vubuntu™
 Vubuntu™ is an Ubuntu extension project with three parts: